see a complete list of the 2015 nominees & winners, click here.

 Beverly Hilton Hotel.

-The hosts again will be comedy stars Tina Fey and Amy Poehler.
+The hosts, once again, were comedy stars Tina Fey and Amy Poehler.

 (Nominees for 2015 were announced on December 11, 2014.)

-Last year, they were held on Sunday, Jamuary 12m 2014.
-TIna & Amy were the hosts.
+Last year, the awards show was held on Sunday, January 12, 2014.
+TIna & Amy were again the hosts.
 Click here for a full list of the 2014 nominees & winners.

 Presenters included Leonardo DiCaprio, Johnny Depp, Robert Downey Jr., Reese Witherspoon , Tom Hanks, Jennifer Lawrence, Kevin Bacon, Mila Kunis, Colin Farrell, Emma Watson, Uma Thurman, Julie